ArcNLET-Py/ArcNLET-Py/docs/UserManual/usingparticletracking.rst

 .. figure:: ./media/usingparticletrackingMedia/media/image10.png
    :align: center
    :alt: A screenshot of a computer Description automatically generated
-   :width: 4in
-   :height: 1.06123in

-   Figure 5‑40: The Progress Bar in the ArcGIS Pro Geoprocessing Pane for the Particle Tracking Module.
+   Figure 11-10: The Progress Bar in the ArcGIS Pro Geoprocessing Pane for the Particle Tracking Module.

 3. ArcGIS Pro indicates the tool is finished with a green notification box at the bottom of the [Geoprocessing Pane].
 You may click [View